 A: First, your money is in your own Spreadex account, protected up to certain limits by the Financial Services Compensation Scheme.
-You'll be able to see exactly how your investment is performing.
+Second, you'll be able to follow the progress of your investment online in real time.
 In other words, TAM has transparency.
-Second, both Spreadex and TAM are regulated by the FSA.
+Third, both Spreadex and TAM are regulated by the FCA.
 Hedge funds are intended mainly for professional or so-called 'sophisticated investors' and have been very lightly regulated in the past.
 But Spreadex and TAM offer their services to the retail market (i.e. non-professionals).
-The FSA therefore sets the regulatory bar much higher than it does for professional investors.
+The FCA therefore sets the regulatory bar much higher than it does for professional investors.